MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/general-purpose-lamp-deployment-single-region.md

 # Deploy a single region LAMP architecture

 This document covers different methods to deploy a **single region LAMP architecture**, either using **command line tools** on either Bash, PowerShell or Windows Batch for a more hands on programmatic setup, or an Azure Resource Manager template for a **one-click deployment**.
 And in most cases there will be pointers to how to setup a certain portion of the architecture using the **Azure Portal**.
-Alternatively you can use third-party solutions like [Hashicorp Terraform](https://docs.microsoft.com/azure/terraform/terraform-overview).
+Alternatively you can use third-party solutions like [Hashicorp Terraform](https://docs.microsoft.com/azure/terraform/terraform-overview) either using their [command line tools](https://docs.microsoft.com/azure/virtual-machines/linux/terraform-install-configure) or [automating your infrastructure deployments with Azure Pipelines](https://www.azuredevopslabs.com/labs/vstsextend/terraform/), for your guidance specific step by step Terraform' Azure Provider templates have been provided in this paper, you can also find more templates in [this link](https://github.com/terraform-providers/terraform-provider-azurerm/tree/master/examples).

 In general, when deploying a single region LAMP architecture there are certain steps that are mostly one-offs while others need to be executed in more regular basis as your backend gets updated to match your game requirements.
 Below is the full list of steps: